Rachel J. Richardson

 - Buccini-Pollin Group in connection with the acquisition and financing of its office portfolio, containing approximately six million square feet of office (and some retail) space located predominately in Delaware and Pennsylvania.

 Prior to joining Arent Fox, Rachel worked on negotiating construction contracts and providing cost engineering services for a national construction company.
-This work included analyzing the financial performance of large construction projects, including Redskins Stadium and Capital One Arena (formerly, MCI Center).
+This work included analyzing the financial performance of large construction projects, including FedEx Field and Capital One Arena (formerly, MCI Center).

 Life Beyond the Law